Finding Significant Fourier Coefficients: Clarifications, Simplifications, Applications and Limitations: Clarifications: Principles Underlying SFT Algorithms

-The algorithm over $\Z_p$ works in the same steps as explained in Section \ref{sec:SFTalgo}.
-The main obstacle is to show how to efficiently calculate the function $f_A$, for some appropriate set $A$ (one should also make sure that one can have a good approximation of $\|f_A\|_2$, but this does not turn out to be an issue).
+The algorithm over $\Z_p$~\cite{AGS} works in the same steps as explained in Section \ref{sec:SFTalgo}.
+The main obstacle is to show how to efficiently calculate the function $f_A$, for some appropriate set $A$.
 We therefore focus on this step.
 The other steps are similar to the algorithm for domains of size $2^n$.

 \textbf{Working in the `frequency domain'.} In order to show the difficulty working in a domain of prime size, we start with a naive imitation of the approach taken in the algorithm for domains of size $2^n$.
 Let $A$ be an arithmetic progression in $\Z_p$, and define $f_A = \sum_{\alpha\in A} \widehat{f}(\alpha)\chi_\alpha(x)$ and $h_A(x) = \sum_{\alpha \in A}\chi_\alpha(x)$ as above.
 Then $f_A(x) = f * h_A(x) = \E_{y \in G}\left[f(x-y)h_A(y)\right] = \E_{y \in G}\left[f(x-y)\sum_{\alpha \in A}\chi_\alpha(y)\right]$.
 Since $A$ is an arithmetic progression, $\sum_{\alpha \in A}\chi_\alpha(x)$ is a geometric progression for which we have a formula.
 We get that $f_A(x)$ is an expectation over values each of which we can calculate exactly.
-Moreover, unlike in the algorithm above, the filter function here is nonzero over a very large set, and therefore one can hope that specific queries are not needed in this case.
-This turns out to be a downside.
+Moreover, unlike in the algorithm above, the filter function here is nonzero over a very large set, and therefore one can hope that specific queries are not needed in this case (as shown in Section~\ref{sec_examples} the previous filter functions are zero almost everywhere, so in order to get a good approximation of $f_A(x)$ we need the specific inputs where the filter function is not zero).
+This turns out to be a disadvantage.
 Indeed, in order to determine $f_A(x)$ in polynomial time, we can only approximate this expectation, but as the values of this geometric progression can be as large as $|A|$, one derives from the Chernoff bound that the number of samples needed to have a good approximation of $f_A(x)$ is roughly $|A|$, which is exponential in $\log(p)$ in the first stages of the algorithm.
 Hence this approach is not practical.

 \textbf{Working in the `time domain'.} Instead of working in the `frequency domain', we can work in the `time domain'.
 In this case we define $A$ to be a class of numbers with the same remainder mod $2^l$.
 We adapt the filter function in (\ref{Zp_filter}) to the $\Z_p$ case.
 As in Section \ref{sec_examples}, let $H$ be the set containing all multiples of $2^l$ in $\Z_p$.
 Define $H^\perp := \{0, 2^{-l}, 2 \cdot 2^{-l}, \dots, (2^l-1) 2^{-l} \}$.
 Notice that while $H^\perp$ is not orthogonal to $H$, it contains all numbers that give small remainder (mod $p$) when multiplied by $2^l$.
 Let $z \in \Z_p$ such that $z \equiv r \pmod{2^l}$ and define $A=A_r = \{x \in \Z_p \ | \ x \equiv r \pmod{2^l} \}$ to be the class in $\Z_p$ for which the remainder mod $2^l$ is $r$.
 We define